 Certificates are used to authenticate devices on a network.
-The device supports two types of certificates:

-• Client/server certificates

-A client/server certificate validates the device's identity, and can be self-signed or issued by a Certificate Authority (CA).
+The device supports two types of certificates: Client/server certificates A client/server certificate validates the device's identity, and can be self-signed or issued by a Certificate Authority (CA).
 A self-signed certificate offers limited protection and can be used before a CA-issued certificate has been obtained.

-CA certificates

-You can use a CA certificate to authenticate a peer certificate, for example to validate the identity of an authentication server when the device connects to a network protected by IEEE 802.1X.
+CA certificates You can use a CA certificate to authenticate a peer certificate, for example to validate the identity of an authentication server when the device connects to a network protected by IEEE 802.1X.
 The device has several pre-installed CA certificates.

-These formats are supported:

-Certificate formats: .PEM, .CER, and .PFX Private key formats: PKCS#1 and PKCS#12

-If you reset the device to factory default, all certificates are deleted.
+These formats are supported: Certificate formats: .PEM, .CER, and .PFX Private key formats: PKCS#1 and PKCS#12 Important If you reset the device to factory default, all certificates are deleted.
 Any pre-installed CA certificates are reinstalled.
 Filter the certificates in the list.

-Add certificate: Click to add a certificate.

-- Certificate information: View an installed certificate's properties. - Delete certificate: Delete the certificate. - Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.
+Add certificate : Click to add a certificate.
+More : Show more fields to fill in or select.
+Secure keystore: Select to use Secure element or Trusted Platform Module 2.0 to securely store the private key.
+For more information on which secure keystore to select, go to help.axis.com/en-us/axis-os#cryptographic-support.
+Key type: Select the default or a different encryption algorithm from the drop-down list to protect the certificate.
+Certificate information: View an installed certificate's properties.
+Delete certificate: Delete the certificate.
+Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.
+Secure keystore 1: Secure element (CC EAL6+): Select to use secure element for secure keystore.
+Trusted Platform Module 2.0 (CC EAL4+, FIPS 140-2 Level 2): Select to use TPM 2.0 for secure keystore.

-Secure keystore (i):

-- Secure element (CC EAL6+): Select to use secure element for secure keystore. - Trusted Platform Module 2.0 (CC EAL4+, FIPS 140-2 Level 2): Select to use TPM 2.0 for secure keystore.